 Corning and the Southern Finger Lakes do a great job with this.
-In the left-hand column on their website, various things to do are categorized based on special interests and audiences.
-Examples include Art Aficionados, History Buffs, Outdoor Enthusiasts, and Agri-Tourism.
+In the things to do section on their website, various activities are categorized based on special interests and audiences.
+Examples include Art Aficionados, History Buffs, Outdoor Enthusiasts and Agri-Tourism.
 Their Chocolate Trail also thinks outside the box, taking visitors beyond standard places where you can eat chocolate.
 The trail includes funky stops like a spa with chocolate creme waxing and a cigar shop with chocolate pipe tobacco!

 If you have enough content, create a website dedicated to one niche market (as the Pot Guide does for marijuana users).